ericoporto/ags-manual-wiki/managedmodifier.md

     switch (player)
     {
         case cEgo:
-            Display("Hello, my name is Ego, default player controlled character.");
+            Display("Hello, my name is Ego.");
             break;
         case cJohn:
-            Display("Greetings, I am John, the male character.");
+            Display("Greetings, I am John.");
             break;
         case cMary:
-            Display("Hi there, I am Mary, the female character.");
+            Display("Hi there, I am Mary.");
             break;
         default:
-            Display("I am not really sure what character the player is controlling, this might be a bug");
+            Display("This might be a bug!");
             break;
     }

+In the above example, if the player is cEgo, the game will display "Hello, my name is Ego."
+If the player is cJohn, the game will display "Greetings, I am John."
+If the player is cMary, the game will display "Hi there, I am Mary."
+If the player is none of these characters, the message "This might be a bug!" will be displayed.

 One of the features of a **switch** statement is fall-through.
 Labels are ignored once a match is found and indeed execution will continue until the